 Required documents are to be submitted along with Bid as mentioned in point no. 4 of this section before the last date/time for submission of bid.

-Bidder can download the bid documents from the NAFED website i.e. www.nafed-india.com or can be collected from NAFED,(Name of the Branch and address).
+Bidder can download the bid documents from the NAFED website i.e. www.nafed-india.com or can be collected from NAFED, Azadpur Branch Delhi-110033.

 In case, any documents submitted under this bid are found to be tempered/ modified in any manner, bid will be summarily rejected and bid security / security deposit amount would be forfeited and the bidder would be liable for any suitable action.